 Several spoons dropped.
 A young woman in a hijab started coughing, but was saved by a slap on the back.
 Everyone stared at Ciro with different expressions.
 Not a single one was friendly.
 A ripple of whispers moved through the group, but Ciro couldn’t catch them.

 “Well, not at first!” she added.
 “To begin with his job will mostly involve analyzing data.
 But I have faith young Ciro here will go far.
 I hope you all help him settle in.
 Show him around, explain which menu items to avoid, that sort of thing.
 I know the colony can be a bit confusing sometimes.
-Yes, Evelyn?”
+Yes, Ezinne?”

 At the side table, an older woman was hunched over her meal.
 She sat up enough to move her hands rapidly in front of her face.
 Ciro recognized her sign language, but the gestures were lost to him.